MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/walkthroughs/skiasharp.md

 ## Troubleshooting

-If you get a compilation error such as `Error: framework not found libSkiaSharp` during compilation, check that you installed the `SkiaSharp.Views.Forms` NuGet package into the iOS and Android projects.
+If you get an error about missing libraries such as `Error: framework not found libSkiaSharp`, check that you installed the platform-specific NuGet package into each platform-specific project (such as iOS, Android, and Windows) as noted in the [setup](#setup) section.